 Antarctic glaciers terminate on land or in the sea, as floating ice shelves or grounded or floating outlet glaciers.
 The Antarctic Ice Sheet contains 25,400,000 km3 of ice, which, if it melted, would be equivalent to a sea level rise of 58 m.
 The ice sheet is over 4000 m thick in places, and in places, the West Antarctic Ice Sheet is grounded more than 1500 m below sea level.
 The coldest temperature ever recorded on Earth was at Vostok: -89.2°C on 21st July 1983.
 The Dry Valleys of Antarctica are the most similar place on Earth to the desolate landscapes of the Moon and Mars.

 This website aims to introduce some key concepts in Antarctic glaciology.
 These are explored in our Science Themes, and include descriptions of different types of glacier, ice shelves, and ice streams.
 This website also explores the recent rapid environmental changes happening today in Antarctica, and how changes in atmospheric and ocean temperatures has led to ice-shelf collapse, rapid glacier recession and sea level rise.

 Click through each of the Science Themes on the website to discover more about Antarctic glaciers.
 Italicised words are defined in the Glossary.
 Alternatively, ask a me a question through twitter (@Antarcticglacie) or Ask a Scientist!

-This website was written by Dr Bethan Davies from the University of Reading as part of an ongoing commitment to education, outreach and impact.
+This website was written by Dr Bethan Davies from Royal Holloway, University of London, as part of an ongoing commitment to education, outreach and impact.